Ananias and Sapphira Victims of Power

 Could the fledgling Jesus’ movement withstand an honest report on Peter’s actions or complicity?
 Perhaps the leaders of the time thought they could not.
 However, this would sit in contrast to the forgiveness that Peter received in order to continue on in the great grace and great power that accompanied him.

 The conflict of great grace and great power is, in particular, evident in Peter’s life.
-The grace that allowed him to perform great acts of power (miracles) are products of the great grace that also kept him through his errant sanctioning of religious violence that is presented as an act of (power) God.
-Is the immaturity of the fledgling community and the immaturity of the disciples as leaders laid bare and each groups immaturity and enthusiasm is exposed as their social experiment collapses in violence and fear?
+The grace that allowed him to perform great acts of power (miracles) are products of the great grace that also kept him through his errant sanctioning of religious violence that is presented as an act of God.
+The immaturity of the fledgling community and of the disciples as leaders is apparent, their enthusiasm is exposed as their social experiment collapses in violence and fear.

 Why does Jesus’ younger brother James become the head of the Jerusalem church rather than Peter?
 Consider James’ experiences growing up under the eye and tutelage of his older brother and that Jesus also appeared to James after his resurrection.